spacewinky9-dev/untitled/PRD.md

 - All node connections follow valid data types and logic
 - Strategies can be saved and reloaded without loss of configuration
 - Canvas supports zoom, pan, and handles 50+ nodes without performance degradation
+- Collapsible categories make it easy to find specific node types

+### 1a.
+AI Strategy Builder (New Feature)

+**Functionality:** AI-powered strategy generation where users describe their trading strategy in natural language, and the system automatically creates a complete node-based strategy with proper indicators, conditions, logic gates, and actions.
+Users can then manually modify the AI-generated strategy using the visual node editor.

+**Purpose:** Dramatically accelerates strategy creation for beginners and provides a starting point for experienced traders, bridging the gap between idea and implementation.

+**Trigger:** User clicks "AI Builder" button in the canvas toolbar.

+**Progression:** AI Builder dialog opens → User enters strategy description in natural language (e.g., "Create an RSI strategy that buys when oversold and sells when overbought") → User can select from example prompts → User clicks "Generate Strategy" → AI analyzes prompt and identifies required components → Progress indicator shows generation steps (analyzing prompt, identifying indicators, creating conditions, setting up actions, validating) → AI creates nodes with proper positioning and connections → Strategy loads on canvas → User can immediately modify nodes manually → User saves customized strategy.

+**Success Criteria:**
+- AI understands common trading strategy descriptions with 90%+ accuracy
+- Generated strategies include proper indicators, conditions, and actions
+- Node positioning follows logical left-to-right flow (indicators → conditions → actions)
+- All generated nodes have valid default parameters
+- Users can immediately edit AI-generated strategies manually
+- Generation completes in under 10 seconds
+- Clear error messages when AI cannot interpret the prompt

 ### 2. Technical Indicator Library